Introduction to Ecological Forecasting

 - Activity A: Students visualize data from a selected NEON site, which is used to build a simple ecological model

-- Activity B: Students use their model to generate a forecast with uncertainty
+- Activity B: Students use their model to generate a forecast with uncertainty and assess the forecast

 Why macrosystems ecology and ecological forecasting?